phaag/nfinflux/README.md

 # Nfdump InfluxDB Exporter

-**nfinflux** is an data iinterface between [nfdump](https://github.com/phaag/nfdump/tree/unicorn) and influxDB.
+**nfinflux** is a data iinterface between [nfdump](https://github.com/phaag/nfdump/tree/unicorn) and influxDB.

 nfinflux has two operation modes:

 1. Continous mode:
-   Creates an UNIX sockets and waits for metric data being sent by any number of nfcapd, sfcapd or nfpcapd collectors.
+   Creates a UNIX sockets and waits for metric data being sent by any number of nfcapd, sfcapd or nfpcapd collectors.
-2. Import mode
+2. Import mode:
    Take any number of pre-collected nfcapd files and imports the stat info into influxDB

 In both modes, the same data is imported.
 See below for a more details